Gabriel2409/docker-tuto/Readme.md

   - shell, ex : `/bin/ping/localhost`
   - exec, ex : `["ping", "localhost"]`

+Notes :

+- shell format (ex: `ENTRYPOINT /usr/bin/node index.js`) : a command specified in this format will be executed via a shell in present in the image.
+- exec format (ex: `CMD ["node", "index.js"]`) : a command in this format does not require a shell in the image to work (more robust)

+ENTRYPOINT can be overwritten with --entrypoint :
+- `docker container run --entrypoint /bin/sh alpine` Note that passing multiple args is difficult

+To overwrite CMD we pass the command after the image name:
+- `docker container run alpine echo "Hello"`

 ## Build an image

 - `docker image build [OPTIONS] PATH | URL`

 Common options:

 - `-f` : specifies file to use (Dockerfile by default)
 - `--tag / -t` : specifies image name (`[registry/]user/repository:tag`)
 - `--label` : adds metadata

+## List images
+- lists all images: `docker image ls`
+- lists all ping images: `docker image ls ping`